ChengHan111/E2VPT/README.md

 # E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning
 ------

 This repository contains the official PyTorch implementation for E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning.
-Our work is based on Visual Prompt Tuning, and we thank the great work of them.
+Our work is based on Visual Prompt Tuning [VPT](https://github.com/KMnP/vpt), and we thank the great work of them.

 As the size of transformer-based models continues to grow, fine-tuning these large-scale pretrained vision models for new tasks has become increasingly parameter-intensive.
 Parameter-efficient learning has been developed to reduce the number of tunable parameters during fine-tuning.
 Although these methods show promising results, there is still a significant performance gap compared to full fine-tuning.
 To address this challenge, we propose an Effective and Efficient Visual Prompt Tuning (E2VPT) approach for large-scale transformer-based model adaptation.
 Specifically, we introduce a set of learnable key-value prompts and visual prompts into self-attention and input layers, respectively, to improve the effectiveness of model fine-tuning.
 Moreover, we design a prompt pruning procedure to systematically prune low importance prompts while preserving model performance, which largely enhances the model's efficiency.
 Empirical results demonstrate that our approach outperforms several state-of-the-art baselines on two benchmarks, with considerably low parameter usage (e.g.,, 0.32% of model parameters on VTAB-1k).
 We anticipate that this work will inspire further exploration within the pretrain-then-finetune paradigm for large-scale models.